andy-1au/Youtube-Data-Downloader/README.md

 ## Downloading Python and Pip

-1. Download the latest version of [Python](https://www.python.org/downloads/) for your operating system.
+1. Download Python 3.9.7 from [here](https://www.python.org/downloads/release/python-397/).
+We recommend using the latest version of Python 3.9.7. because Whisper is only compatible with Python 3.8-3.10.

 2. Install Python.
 Make sure to check the box that says "Add Python to PATH" during the installation process.
 This will allow you to run Python from the command line.